 "They must have a lot to say.
 I will take this time to decide if what I want to say is truly important to share, or if I am just talking to keep the focus on me."

 It's one of my biggest pet peeves.
-When I'm talking and someone butts in, it makes you feel like they were not listening to you and you don't get to finish your point.
+When I'm talking and someone butts in, it makes you feel like they were not listening to you and you don't get to finish your sentence.
 Sometimes conversations can turn into two people talking and no one listening.
 I like to be the one to stop the cycle.
 Really listen to what the other person has to say, and then keep the conversation moving in a constructive manner.

 5. Parking ticket